sirakisaias/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What problem does the context API help solve?

+  context API helps us to share specific forms of data accross different levels of the application.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+actions carry payload of actions to reducers, on the other hand, reducers takes action passed and returns new state and finally, store is a state container for redux

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+redux-thunk is a middleware that takes action-creators and return function

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+i really like useState, it is very simple to use, and all the others state management are fun too but i might need more time to love them.